 You can find a guide on the password reset procedure at this link

-If after 2 days I have not sent the documents necessary to complete the upgrade to operator user, what happens?
+If I have not sent the identity documents necessary to complete the upgrade as an operator user, what happens?

 What to do in the case of Public Administrations?

 Public Administrations can refer to the procedure on user manual (section 1.2.2).